ollykel/TableEditor/README.md

 export TABLE_EDITOR_HTTP_PORT=<port number>
 ```

-To replace the default https port number of 4430, set the value of the variable
+To replace the default https port number (4430), set the value of the variable
 TABLE\_EDITOR\_HTTPS\_PORT.

 ### Stopping the Table Editor

-To stop the table editor, simply run the following command from the repository
+To stop the Table Editor, run the following command from the repository root
-root:
+directory:

 ```
 docker compose down